Elihu M. Harris State Office Building

 The Elihu M. Harris State Office Building is a high-rise located in downtown Oakland, California.
-It has 22 stories and stands at 328 feet (100 m) tall.
+It has 23 floors and stands at 328 feet (100 m) tall.
 The building is named for Elihu Harris, a former mayor of Oakland who is still living.

 Offices

-Offices for agencies located in the building include the San Francisco Estuary Partnership.
+Offices for agencies located in the building include (but are not limited to) the California Department of General Services, the California Department of Tax and Fee Administration, the California Public Employment Relations Board and the California Department of Rehabilitation.